sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/06-sbt-new-and-Templates.md

 ### Giter8 support

 [Giter8][giter8] is a templating project originally started by Nathan Hamblen in 2010, and now maintained by the [foundweekends][foundweekends] project.
-The unique aspect of Giter8 is that it uses Github (or any other git repository) to host the templates, so it allows anyone to participate in template creation.
+The unique aspect of Giter8 is that it uses GitHub (or any other git repository) to host the templates, so it allows anyone to participate in template creation.

 sbt provides out-of-the-box support for Giter8 templates by shipping with a template resolver for Giter8.